Erin, Sue (family friend), Katie, Morgain

 But after one too many affairs on movie sets and theatre tours, Mom left her womanizing husband & took her four little girls (and a furry menagerie of our animals) on the road in a Winnebago.

-Mom might have had a Samsonite case full of pills and borderline personality disorder, but she had a sharp knack for crime.
+Mom had a Samsonite case full of pills and borderline personality disorder, but her gift was a sharp knack for crime.

 He taught her everything he learned about crime, and while running a nightclub for a famous mob family in the meat market district, Dad got knifed in an argument with a “made” man- his boss- and the couple knew it was time to hit the road and drive to a new life in California.